fuinorg/ddd-cqrs-4-java-example/README.md

 Example applications and microservices that use [ddd-4-java](https://github.com/fuinorg/ddd-4-java) and [cqrs-4-java](https://github.com/fuinorg/cqrs-4-java) libraries and an [EventStore](https://eventstore.org/) to store the events (Event Sourcing).

 ## Background
-This application shows how to implement [DDD](https://en.wikipedia.org/wiki/Domain-driven_design)/[CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation)/[Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) without a framework (at least without a DDD/CQRS framework), using a few small libraries.
+This application shows how to implement [DDD](https://en.wikipedia.org/wiki/Domain-driven_design), [CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) and [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) without a DDD/CQRS framework.
+It uses just a few small libraries in addition to  standard web application frameworks like [Quarkus](https://quarkus.io/) and [Spring Boot](https://spring.io/projects/spring-boot/).

-If you are new to this topics, you can use these mindmaps to find out more:
+If you are new to the DDD/CQRS topic, you can use these mindmaps to find out more:
 - [DDD Mindmap](https://www.mindmeister.com/de/177813182/ddd)
 - [CQRS Mindmap](https://www.mindmeister.com/de/177815383/cqrs)